erf/vis-plug/README.md

 ## Configure

-Configure plugins in your `visrc` as below:
+Configure plugins in your `visrc` as a list of tables given to the `plug.init` method.

+Example:

 ```Lua